xuqi2024/openflexure-microscope/docs/motors.md

 * Push the gear onto the motor with the flanged side downwards (motor side).
 * Take two [self tapping screws][No 2 6.5mm self tapping screws]{qty: 6, cat:mech} and drive them fully into the holes on either side of the shaft. [#1 pozidrive screwdriver]{qty:1, cat:tool}
 * Repeat for the other two motors

+>i It's important to keep track of which motor cable corresponds to which axis.
+You may find it helpful to mark each cable connector with a marker or different-coloured tape before continuing.

 ## Attach the x and y motors {pagestep}